-Below is an example of the Fresh Food thermistor of an AR Model.
+Below is an example of the Fresh Food Thermistor.
 In the first group of 4 indicators (10's column) indicator 3 and 4 are lit.
-In the second group of 4 indicators (0's column) indicator 6 and seven are lit.
-Add al the values to calculate the compartment temperature.
+In the second group of 4 indicators (0's column) indicator 6 and 7 are lit.
+Add all the values to calculate the compartment.

-Indicator 3 is illuminated this is a value of 2 or 20 degrees Indicator 4 is illuminated this is a value of 1 or 10 degrees Add Indicator 3 and 4 together to get a total temp of 30 degrees for the 10's column.
+Indicator 3 is illuminated this is a value of 2 or 20 degrees Indicator 4 is illuminated this is a value of 1 or 10 degrees

+Add Indicator 3 and 4 together to get a total temp of 30 degrees for the 10's column.

-Indicator 6 is illuminated this is a value of 4 or 4 degrees Indicator 7 is illuminated this is a value of 2 or 2 degrees Add Indicator 6 and 7 together to get a total temp of 6 degrees for the 1's column.
+Indicator 6 is illuminated this is a value of 4 or 4 degrees

+Indicator 7 is illuminated this is a value of 2 or 2 degrees

+Add Indicator 6 and 7 together to get a total temp of 6 degrees for the 1's column.